Listen to this article

-You should be very careful in answering questions about your client manager’s role in giving daily assignments, hiring and firing decisions, performance appraisal if you are working at a client site.
+You should be very careful in answering questions about your client manager’s role in giving daily assignments, hiring and firing decisions, and performance appraisal if you are working at a client site.

 Whatever you show and speak is recorded and then compared with what is written in your H1B application.

 If there is a serious mismatch found between what you are doing and your approval, the officer can recommend revoking your H1B which essentially means issuing NOIR.